Brian Reid (computer scientist): Career

 Some early Internet attackers (such as Kevin Mitnick) would impersonate Reid in telephone calls in attempts to gain trust.

 He experimented with electronic publishing with his USENET Cookbook project.
 In 1987, he and John Gilmore created the alt.* hierarchy on Usenet.
 He also created and ran the "USENET readership report", which sampled the reading habits of volunteer news readers, tried to extrapolate them across the entire population of the USENET, and reported them monthly to the news.lists newsgroup.

+From 1986 thru 1995, Reid produced a variety of maps of the USENET in PostScript, showing both its geographical reach and its volumes of traffic flow.